 |Clonidine||α2-adrenergic receptor agonist believed to reduce of norepinephrine release from the α2-adrenergic in the periphery|

 |Dexmedetomidine||Selective α2-adrenergic agonist which may have a role in treating painful conditions that are manipulated and/or attenuated by the sympathetic nervous system|

 |Bisphosphonates||Decreases neuropathic bone pain by suppressing bone resorption via osteoclast inhibition, shortens osteoclast life span and decreasing the acidity of the local microenvironment|

 |Magnesium||Competitive NMDA receptor antagonist that decreases acute and chronic pain by stabilizing abnormal nerve excitation|

-The response to IV infusion varies.
+The response to intravenous infusion therapy varies.
 Most patients require several treatments; the amount required depends on the medication and protocol being used.
 Some people respond immediately, but most will not feel the true benefit until several treatments have been administered.